facephi/sdk-mobile-documentation/docs/ios/Selphi_Component.md

 ##### cameraFlashEnabled

-Indicates whether the device's camera flash is enabled.
+Indicates whether the device's camera flash is activated (only when the rear camera is selected).

 ##### translationsContent